 Fall had descended upon the valley in the Smoky Mountains.
 The mountains were alive with tree leaves, sprouting many colors of red, orange, and yellow.
 Even the weather had gotten cooler, a little cooler than it normally would be.
 After the long and harsh summer that had its tight grip on the mountains, autumn was like taking a breath of fresh air.

 In the woods, two animals were walking toward town.
-One of these animals was larger, a stray wolf dog hybrid with black-and-tan fur.
-Even humans would mistake him for a purebred German shepherd if it wasn't for the fact that his eyes were a bright amber.
+One of these animals was larger, a stray wolf dog hybrid with a mix of gray, brown, and white fur.
+Even humans would mistake him for a pureblooded wild wolf if it wasn't for the fact that he would wag his tail happily at them.
 The other was smaller, a stray tomcat with orange tabby fur the color of some autumn leaves.

 As they walked along the forest trail, the orange cat looked up at the wolf dog.
 "Lupo, I hope you know that storytime's boring.
 There's gotta be a better way to start a weekend than listening to some nuts talking about how 'good and grand' things used to be."